gurubamal/success_taste/README.md

 > Basic Linux Skills are expected

-> Secure boot must be disabled from BIOS; also, virtualization should be enabled.
+> On your hardware (laptop, desktop, server) Secure boot must be disabled from BIOS; also, virtualization should be enabled.

 > Vagrant, VirtualBox, and git should be pre-installed